yangchiu/bot/github-bot/longhorn_github_bot/templates/pre-merge.md

 ## Pre Ready-For-Testing Checklist
-* [ ] Is the reproduce steps/test steps documented?
+* [ ] Where is the reproduce steps/test steps documented?
+The reproduce steps/test steps are at:

 * [ ] Is there a workaround for the issue?
-If so, is it documented?
+If so, where is it documented?
+The workaround is at:

 * [ ] Does the PR include the explanation for the fix or the feature?

 * [ ] Does the PR include deployment change (YAML/Chart)?
-If so, have both YAML file and Chart been updated in the PR?
+If so, where are the PRs for both YAML file and Chart?
+The PR for the YAML change is at:
+The PR for the chart change is at:

-* [ ] Is the backend code merged (Manager, Engine, Instance Manager, BackupStore etc) (including `backport-needed/*`)?
+* [ ] Have the backend code been merged (Manager, Engine, Instance Manager, BackupStore etc) (including `backport-needed/*`)?
 The PR is at

 * [ ] Which areas/issues this PR might have potential impacts on?